vmware-labs/verified-betrfs/docs/veridoc.md

 # Verified B-epsilon Tree

 **disk-betree/AsyncSectorDiskModel.i.dfy**
-An AsyncSectorDisk is a disk (map from Location to Sector) that interleaves concurrent in-flight requests.
+An AsyncSectorDiskModel allows concurrent outstanding I/Os to a disk where each "sector" is some higher-level Node datatype.
+A later refinement step shows how to marshall and align these Nodes to the byte-ranges of the (trusted) AsyncDiskModel.

+TODO disallow concurrent spatially-overlapping writes/reads

 **disk-betree/Bounds.i.dfy**
 Defines bounds on various abstract quantities, such as the number